Scroll Top

 THE BASICS.

-If you’d like to be in the dance competition, your first performance will be in the preliminaries, unless you are submitting by video.
-If you do submit by video, it would be ideal to attend prelims so that we can still get you checked in.
+If you enter the dance competition, your first performance will be in the preliminaries, unless you are submitting by video.
+If you do submit by video, you are still welcome to attend preliminaries.

-The dance competition preliminaries will take place in the Harbor ballroom.
-We will announce the exact time as we draw closer to the date.
+There will be two preliminary times this year – Friday evening and Saturday morning, with limited slots on Friday!
+The preliminaries will take place in the Harbor ballroom.
+We will announce the exact times for both days as we draw closer to the date.
 Keep an eye out for the schedule!

-You’ll need a few minutes to warm up, so we suggest coming in 15 minutes early.
+You’ll need time to warm up, so we suggest coming in 15 minutes early!

 THE PRELIMARY COMPETITION.

 We want you to be comfortable performing your first time around, so the preliminaries will be closed to the public.
-If you can, ask your handler or assistant to wait outside unless you require their help.
+If you are able to, ask your handler or assistant to wait outside unless you require their help.
 Don’t sweat it, we will have water and staff to help you stay cool and calm.

 THE BASICS.